 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
-Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is available on the school's website and by request from the school office.
+Complaints are managed by senior staff, the head teacher and governors.
+An explanation of the complaints procedure is available upon request from the school office and via the school website.